dawarit65/dawarit65.github.io/README.md

 - Why is Markdown better than word processor?

-   Markdown is better than word processor because it is easier to format plain text for webpages and it does not have an outdated version unlike a word processor.
+   Markdown is better than word processor because it is easier to format plain text for webpages and convert to HTML than a word processor.